 The local plan was agendized and discussed at three WISF meetings, on June 8, 2016, September 14, 2016 and December 14, 2016.
-The WISF board as well as the interested parties list reaches a wide range of partners and stakeholders, including those representing job seekers with disabilities, EDD, education, economic development, and business leaders (see appendix D).
+The WISF board as well as the interested parties list reaches a wide range of partners and stakeholders, including those representing job seekers with disabilities, EDD, education, economic development, and business leaders (see appendix).
 WISF meetings are publicly posted, open to the public and held at accessible locations.
-Furthermore, in December 2016 over 200 partner organizations and stakeholders were sent an online survey request to solicit further input into the local strategic plan development (see appendix D for the list of recipients and email invitation).
+Furthermore, in December 2016 over 200 partner organizations and stakeholders were sent an online survey request to solicit further input into the local strategic plan development (see appendix for the list of recipients and email invitation).
 Again, this broad distribution lists includes organizations that serve historically disadvantaged and high need populations.
 The online survey format was selected to make it as easy as possible for partners to provide input, including those who may have accessibility needs.
-The local plan was posted for a 30-day comment period beginning January 24, 2017 and ending February 24, 2017.
-No comments were received that disagreed with the local plan.
-Two organizations provided comments regarding providing additional resources for immigrant communities.
-OEWD will continue to work with partner organizations to ensure the best possible services for all job seekers.
+The local plan was posted for a 30 day comment period beginning January 24, 2017 and ending February 24, 2017.